 in our forums!

-Pre-order your copy of A Game of Thrones Catan: Brotherhood of the Watch 5-6 Player Extension (CN3016) at your local retailer today or on the Fantasy Flight Games website here!
+Pre-order your copy of Horrific Journeys (MAD27) at your local retailer today or online through the Fantasy Flight Games website here!

 in our forums!